Kaire23/streamer-lab-es/replit.md

 # Overview

-This is a React-based web application focused on streaming equipment setups for Spanish-speaking content creators.
+This is a Next.js SSR (Server-Side Rendered) web application focused on streaming equipment setups for Spanish-speaking content creators.
 The application serves as a content hub that showcases detailed guides about popular streamers' equipment, including their microphones, cameras, lighting, and other hardware.
-It's built as a Single Page Application (SPA) with SEO optimization in mind, featuring static content about streaming setups with affiliate marketing integration.
+Built with Next.js for optimal SEO and performance, featuring server-side rendered content about streaming setups with affiliate marketing integration.

 ## Recent Updates (January 10, 2025)
+- **MAJOR ARCHITECTURE CHANGE**: Migrated from Vite + Express + SSG to Next.js SSR
+  - Removed all static site generation (prerender.js, generate-static.js)
+  - Implemented Next.js pages with server-side rendering
+  - All SEO metadata now handled through Next.js and next-seo
-- **Routing Migration**: Successfully migrated from react-router-dom to wouter for client-side routing
+  - Removed Vite, Express server, and wouter routing
-- **Complete SEO Overhaul**: Fixed all critical SEO issues identified in audit
+- **Complete SEO Implementation with Next.js**:
+  - Server-side rendered pages for perfect SEO
-  - Added comprehensive meta tags (Open Graph, Twitter Cards, canonical URLs)
+  - Dynamic meta tags through next-seo
-  - Implemented noscript fallback for JavaScript-disabled crawlers
-  - Enhanced robots.txt with crawl directives and bot management
-  - Improved sitemap.xml with priority and changefreq attributes
-  - Added manifest.json for PWA support
-  - Implemented structured data (Schema.org) for all pages
+  - Structured data (JSON-LD) on all pages
-- **Performance Optimizations**:
-  - Added image dimensions for better CLS scores
-  - Implemented lazy loading and intersection observer
+  - Proper canonical URLs with trailing slashes
-  - Added preconnect and prefetch for critical resources
+  - OpenGraph and Twitter Cards
+- **Performance**: Using Next.js built-in optimizations
+  - Automatic code splitting
+  - Image optimization with next/image
-  - Created PerformanceOptimizer component for runtime optimizations
+  - Server-side rendering for instant content
-- **Image Updates**: Replaced all streamer images with new high-quality photos
+- **Image Updates**: All streamer images served from public/images
-- **SEO Keywords**: Enhanced all posts with comprehensive, targeted keywords
-- **Development Environment**: Fully functional on Replit with hot reloading
+- **Development Environment**: Next.js dev server on port 5000

 # User Preferences